-Distracted driving is not only illegal in most states, it’s also a very dangerous problem that caused 391,000 injuries and 3,477 deaths on the road in 2015, according to the Centers for Disease Control and Prevention.
-Every day in the U.S., an estimated nine people are killed and more than 1,000 injured in crashes involving a distracted driver.
+Distracted driving is not only illegal in most states, it’s also a very dangerous problem that caused 3,142 deaths on the road in 2020.
+Every day in the U.S., nine people are killed and more than 1,000 injured in crashes involving a distracted driver.

 Establishing, implementing and enforcing a formal distracted driving policy enables you to improve the safety of your drivers and others on the road and protect your company from potential lawsuits and liabilities.

 #5: Conduct MVR checks on all drivers — not just new hires.

 Motor Vehicle Reports (MVRs) shouldn’t be just for new hires.
 All employees — new hires and current employees — who are authorized to drive a company vehicle should have their MVR regularly checked.
 This should be a standard part of the new hire background screening process and be periodically extended to existing employees to ensure that they maintain a good driving record.

 MVRs are maintained by each state’s Department of Motor Vehicles.
 Records typically go back as far as three to 10 years.